keepdream1ng/WebIfcFix/README.md

 Work in progress version is here: https://keepdream1ng.github.io/WebIfcFix/

-Let's walk-through adding a simple pipile filter with custom logic:
+Let's walk-through adding a simple pipeline filter (a component that executes some code over `DataIFC` object and passes updated version to the next component) with custom logic:
 1. Add a filter to the library by implementing `PipeFilter` class:
 ```csharp
 using GeometryGym.Ifc;